JLowe-N/Systems-Profiler/README.md

 ### Usage

-Using the above commands, a profile for requests made to different sites can be made.
+Using the above commands, a profile for requests to a target site can be made.
 The profile will give information about the response time, the size of responses, any errors or HTTP response status error codes, and the % of requests that are successful.